aureliojargas/sedsed/README.md

     $ ./test/run

 **Automation:** For every new pushed commit, Travis CI runs the code linter and all the tests.
-The tests are checked in multiple Python versions, from 2.7 to 3.8.
+The tests are checked in multiple Python versions.
 See [.travis.yml](.travis.yml).

 ## New version release checklist